graphcore/poptorch/docs/user_guide/hostio_optimisation.rst

 * prefetch and multibuffering
 * overlapping compute and I/O

-Prefetch and Multibuffering
+Prefetch and multibuffering
 ===========================

 Poplar supports prefetching and multibuffering to improve I/O performance.
-For more details, see `'Optimising host data transfers' in the Poplar and PopLibs User Guide <https://docs.graphcore.ai/projects/poplar-user-guide/en/latest/poplar_programs.html#optimising-host-data-transfers>`__.
+For more details, see `Optimising host data transfers <https://docs.graphcore.ai/projects/poplar-user-guide/en/latest/poplar_programs.html#optimising-host-data-transfers>`__ in the Poplar and PopLibs User Guide.

 Prefetch is enabled by default in Poplar.
 The default buffer depth is 1.
 You can increase the value for the buffer depth to improve I/O performance: